medianetlab/katana-slice_manager/README.md

 `# ./stop.sh`

 ## Documentation
-Visit the Wiki page of the repository for Documentation
+Visit the Wiki page of the repository